SunOS File/Directory Permissions

 This patch fixes Sun BugId's 1046817, 1047044, 1048142, 1054480, 1037153, 1039292, and 1042662.

 The patch script will set "/usr/kvm/crash" to mode 02700 owned by "root".
-While this is not insecure, since only "root" can run the program, CERT recommends that the setgid bit be removed to prevent abuse if world execute permission were to be added
+While this is not insecure, since only "root" can run the program, CERT recommends that the setgid bit be removed to prevent abuse if world execute permission were to be added some time later.

 As "root", make "/usr/kvm/crash" not a set-group-id program.